 The Tar Heels earned the No. 1 overall seed in the NCAA tournament for the first time in school history in 2013.
 With dramatic wins over Florida Atlantic in the regional round and over South Carolina in the supers, Carolina advanced to its sixth CWS in eight years and posted a third-place finish with wins over LSU and NC State.
 The trip to Omaha capped an incredible season that saw UNC sit atop the national polls for much of the year as Carolina won a school-record 59 games.

 The 2011 season saw the Tar Heels become the 13th school in NCAA history to appear in five College World Series in a six-year span.
-That squad racked up 51 wins on the back of first round draft pick Levi Michael and ACC Freshman of the Year Moran.
+That squad racked up 51 wins on the backs of first round draft pick Levi Michael and ACC Freshman of the Year Moran.

 Carolina became the first school in ACC history to make four straight trips to the College World Series in 2009.
 The Tar Heels featured Dustin Ackley, who would finish as UNC’s career leader in average, hits, runs and total bases.
 Ackley was the Tar Heels’ top individual performer in 2009, as he posted an ACC-best .417 average and 22 home runs, while also adding 111 hits, 75 runs and 73 RBI.
 He was named Rivals.com National Player of the Year and became the first three-time All-America in school history.

 Paced by the first All-America quartet in school history (Alex White, Kyle Seager, Dustin Ackley and Tim Fedroff), the Tar Heels went 54-14 and reached the College World Series for the third straight season in 2008, placing third.
 Despite not playing on campus with Boshamer Stadium under construction, Carolina hosted both NCAA regionals and super regionals in Cary and went 5-0 en route to yet another trip to Omaha.
-Following a series win at then-No. 1 Miami, the Tar Heels earned the first consensus No. 1 ranking in school history May 19.
-Chad Flack completed his career as Carolina's career leader in hits, games, at-bats and total bases in 2008.
+Following a series win at then-No. 1 Miami, the Tar Heels earned the first consensus No. 1 ranking in school history on May 19.
+Chad Flack completed his career as Carolina’s career leader in hits, games, at-bats and total bases in 2008.

 After breaking through with a CWS runner-up finish in 2006, the Tar Heels matched that feat in 2007 despite losing a pair of first-round selections on the mound in Miller and Bard.
 Carolina won a school record and NCAA-best 57 games and brought home its second straight ACC Coastal Division title and first ACC tournament title since 1990 in the process.
 In Omaha, Carolina dropped its second game before winning three straight to reach the finals for the second straight season.